Tekki/mojo-base-tiny/README.md

 installation and to use [Mojo::Base](https://metacpan.org/pod/Mojo%3A%3ABase).

     # async/await not available
-    use Mojo::Base::Tiny -strict, -async;  # throws an error
+    use Mojo::Base::Tiny -strict, -async_await;  # throws an error

 This will also disable experimental warnings on versions of Perl where this feature was still experimental.